 Murphy also confirmed that Andre Yates, Aaron Scales, Jeron Rogers, and Jono Janssen are no longer with the program.

-Scales, a center, played sparingly in his three-year career with the Vikings, averaging 1.4 points and 1.5 rebounds in 72 games.
+The 6-foot-9 center played sparingly with the Vikings in his three-year career, averaging 1.4 points and 1.5 rebounds in 72 games.

 Rogers, a Detroit native and son of former NBA player Carlos Rogers, is transferring to Oakland (Mich.)
 Community College.
-The freshmen forward appeared in 25 games with the Vikings last season, averaging 1.6 points and 1.1 rebounds in 25 games.
+The freshmen forward appeared in 25 games with the Vikings last season, averaging 1.6 points and 1.1 rebounds.

-The Vikings have eight juniors on the roster: Derek Sloan, Bobby Word, Kenny Carpenter, Terrell Hales, walk-on Tim Hasbargen are the returnees.
+The Vikings have eight juniors on the roster: Derek Sloan, Bobby Word, Carpenter, Terrell Hales, walk-on Tim Hasbargen are the returnees.
 Sloan and Word are redshirt juniors.
-Junior college transfers Gavin Peppers, Jamarcus Hairston and Anthony Wright are now on campus.
+Junior college transfers Jamarcus Hairston, Anthony Wright and Peppers are now on campus.

-Rob Edwards, Jibri Blount, and walk-ons Daniel Levitt and Nelson Maxwell are now sophomores, while Evan Clayborne and preferred walk-on Andy Lucien round out the roster as the freshmen.
+Rob Edwards, Jibri Blount, and walk-ons Daniel Levitt and Nelson Maxwell are now sophomores, while Evan Clayborne, Thomas and preferred walk-on Andy Lucien round out the roster as the freshmen.

 The Vikings will also begin its summer workouts.